music dictionary : I - Im

 immer fern und ferner(German) still distant and more distant

-immer gest.(German) always stopped, alway muted
+immer gest.(German) or immer gestopft (German), always stopped, alway muted

 immer gestopft(German) always stopped, always muted